noahehall/theBookOfNoah/0current/aws/exams/services/devtools/xray.md

 # x-ray

 - visualize the components of an application and flow of api calls, identify performance bottlenecks, and trouble requests that result in errors
+- trace requests into your app and passed through to downstream AWS resources

 ## my thoughts